The Smurfs (film): Box office

 The Smurfs grossed $142.6 million in the United States and Canada, along with $421.1 million in foreign markets, for a worldwide total of $563.7 million.
+It was the ninth-highest-grossing film of 2011.
 Documents from the Sony Pictures hack revealed the film turned a profit of $83 million.
+It was Sony Pictures Animation's highest-grossing film until it was surpassed by Spider-Man: Across the Spider-Verse in 2023.

 The film opened on approximately 5,300 screens at 3,395 locations, with 2,042 locations being 3D-enabled theaters.
 On July 28, 2011, Exhibitor Relations predicted The Smurfs would rank third its opening weekend with $24 million, but analyst Jeff Bock added that the film "could be a dark horse and do better than expected".
 That same day, John Young of Entertainment Weekly predicted a $32 million opening and a second-place ranking behind Cowboys & Aliens.
 He also stated that the ticket service Fandango reported that the film was leading in ticket sales.
-The Smurfs came in number one on Friday making an $13.2 million, ahead of Cowboys & Aliens' $13 million.
+The Smurfs came in number one on Friday making $13.2 million, ahead of Cowboys & Aliens' $13 million.
 According to Sony's research, 65% of The Smurfs' audience was parents (40%) and their children under 12 years old (25%).
 Overall the audience breakdown was reported as 64% female and 55% age 25 years and older.

 Estimates later showed that Cowboys & Aliens and The Smurfs were tied at the number one spot for the weekend with $36.2 million each.
 However, actual figures showed Cowboys & Aliens won the weekend with $36.4 million just beating The Smurfs' $35.6 million.
 The Smurfs' opening was still stronger than anticipated since some box office analysts predicted that it would open below $30 million.
 For its second weekend the film remained at number two with Rise of the Planet of the Apes taking Cowboys & Aliens' spot.
 It made $20.7 million (41% being from 3D showings), a 42% decrease from its opening weekend.

 The Smurfs opened to $4.4 million from seven territories with Spain taking in $4 million of that total.
 On its second weekend it expanded to 42 territories, taking first place in most of its markets and grossing $45.2 million.
 Among the markets the film opened in first place were Brazil ($6.65 million), France ($5.93 million), Mexico ($5.53 million) Germany ($5.43 million).
 The film stayed number one at the international box office for the next seven weeks.